 - "Thank you so much for this service, I had not been out with my husband for over 10 years on a simple date night as we could not leave our son with just anyone.
 It had to be someone who understood autism and their special way"

-- "Thank you for being so quick in getting back to me"
+- "Thank you for being so efficient and understanding to my need."

-- A new family who just started the process states "Thank you, I appreciate your dedication in getting me through this, what seemed to be an impossible journey.
+- "Thank you, I appreciate your dedication in getting me through this, what seemed to be an impossible journey.
 I appreciate it!
 I truly do!"